 Kalkan (2011) researched wetting-drying cycles using full shrinkage of clayey soil from Turkey.
 The test results showed a decrease in the swelling potential due to an increase in the wetting-drying cycle given.
-Results that tend to be the same are shown by Bensallam et al. (2014) and Estabragh et al. (2015).
-Where each researcher used soil dominated by the mineral Smectite and a mixture of Kaolin-Bentonite in their tests.
-Research results of Osipov et al. (1987) showed the opposite, where four types of clay with different microstructural conditions.
+Results that tend to be the same are shown by Estabragh et al. (2015) and Bensallam et al. (2014).
+Where each researcher used soil dominated by the mineral Smectite and a mixture of Kaolin-Bentonite in their tests However, the research results of Osipov et al. (1987) showed the opposite, involving four types of clay with different microstructural conditions.
 The test results indicate an increase in the swelling potential and an increase in the given wetting-drying cycle.
 Increased swelling potential was also shown in soils dominated by Kaolin clay minerals (Day, 1999).
 The results of previous research indicate that the swelling potential generated at the beginning of the test has a different value at the end of the wetting-drying cycle, either lower or higher.
 In addition, it also shows that the swelling potential tends to be constant after experiencing several wetting-drying cycles.
-This behavior is shown by all materials with the methods of shrinkage and the amount of load given.
+This behavior is shown by all materials with shrinkage methods and the amount of load given.
 Previous studies did not analyze the microstructural conditions resulting from the wetting-drying cycles during testing.

-Schanz and Tripathy (2009) and Villarasa et al. (2016) stated that expansive soil characteristics are approximated by a dual structure that recognizes the presence of two porosity levels (Seiphoori et al., 2014).
+Vilarrasa et al. (2016) and Schanz and Tripathy (2009) stated that expansive soil characteristics are approximated by a dual structure that recognizes the presence of two porosity levels.
+This condition is also demonstrated by Bentonite, an artificial clay material that also has swelling and shrinkage behavior (Seiphoori et al., 2014).
 Pore sizes with a diameter of less than 0.1 mm are gaps in the clay aggregate.
 These pores are located between the particles, which are said to be microstructures formed due to active clay minerals.
 Active clay is formed from a mineral arrangement with a 2:1 structure, which consists of one Octahedral (O) sheet sandwiched by two Tetrahedral (T) sheets and is referred to as TOT.
 The combination of clay particles is referred to as aggregate, whereas the gaps that form between them are referred to as macropores.
 Schematics of the two porosity levels in expansive soils can be seen in Figure 1.